DataDog/documentation/content/en/service_management/workflows/datastore.md

 * `apps_datastore_read` - Allows read access to the data within the Apps Datastore.
 * `apps_datastore_write` - Allows modification of data within the Apps Datastore, including adding, editing, and deleting records.

-To use the use the [Apps Datastore UI][1], you also need the following permission:
+To use the use the [Apps Datastore UI][1], you also need the following permission, which is also included in the Datadog Standard Role:

 * `apps_datastore_manage` - Allows management of the Apps Datastore, including creating, updating, and deleting the datastore itself.